CCeph/to-do-list/README.md

     Create a form to add items to certain projects.

-    Create form for Projects
-    Do dataHandling for Projects
     Handle output for tasks and Projects
     Figure out date-fns to get Today and This Week working Figure out localStorage